0xKaran/CryptoSaur/README.md

 # CryptoSaur
-Cryptoaur is a php file which infects website and encrypt it with a key
+Cryptoaur is a web based malware which encrypts the whole website and its files and decrypt with a key